 MacCarthy, Fiona.
 "William Morris: poet, prophet and upholsterer."
 An overview of Morris from his leading biographer.
 RSA Journal 143, 5457 (March 1995), pp. 61-74 [jstor].

 "Garden of earthly delights."
 Article in the (U.K) Guardian by Fiona MacCarthy about a Morris house that has been acquired by the National Trust.
 "William Morris built his Red House in Bexleyheath, Kent, as a family home as well as a showcase for his ebullient decorations.
 It became an organic depiction of his philosophy of life, love and 'art for the people.'"

 "William Morris."
 An introduction to Morris, his biography, themes, imagery, and the cultural context, from the long-running Victorian Web, edited by Prof. George P. Landow.

 Pearson, Richard.
 "William Morris."
 A substantial introduction to William Morris from the Literary Encyclopedia [subscription service].

-The William Morris Society.
-Web site offers some information about William Morris, including biographies, bibliography, sample articles from the Journal of the William Morris Society.
+The William Morris Society in the U.S. Web site offers some information about William Morris, including biographies and bibliographies.

 "The Pre-Raphaelite Critic."
 An extensive list of magazine and newspaper articles dealing with Pre-Raphaelite literature or art from 1846-1900, with links to the etexts of the reviews